Slow Cooker Stuffed Peppers {Beef and Rice}

 Ingredients for stuffed peppers with text of what the ingredients are.

-• Bell peppers – I love green bell peppers in this recipe though any color will work.
+• Bell peppers – Green Bell Peppers are classic for this.
 If your bell peppers are very large you may need to use less than five.
-Be sure to save and chop the bell pepper tops and stir them into the filling

 • Rice – Leftover cooked rice works well in this stuffed peppers recipe.